Welcome to WB5RVZ.COM

 John, W4JKL, has provided this list of valueable resources for those interested in diving deeper into the theory behind SDR.
 These reference, plus the "Theory of Operation" sections in each of the kits documented here on the WB5RVZ site, should take the reader a long way toward appreciating this truly fascinating aspect of our shared hobby.

 - Go here for the original SoftRock-40 "SDR sampler project".
-This page (the kit was long ago "retired") has an excellent and east to follow exposition of the basic architecture that is applied in the kits documented on the WB5RVZ site.
+This page (the kit was long ago "retired") has an excellent and

-- Go here for "A Software defined Radio for the Masses" QEX articles: which is the intellectual basis for Gerald Youngblood, K5SDR's, FlexRadio products.
+Tony has ressurected this kit as a (nearly) all-smt-SDR-on-a-dongle kit, to called the Softrock-40-R! - Go here for "A Software defined Radio for the Masses" QEX articles: which is the intellectual basis for Gerald Youngblood, K5SDR's, FlexRadio products.

 - Go here for an introduction to the all-important mathematical foundation for SDR as an applicationm of Digital Signal Processing (DSP):